A theory of singular values for finite free probability: Introduction

-\begin{defn}[free convolution] For freely independent spectral operators $a$ and $b$ with real distributions $\mu_a$ and $\mu_b$ we denote by $ \mu_a \boxplus \mu_b $ the distribution of $a+b$. \end{defn} \begin{rmk} If we take any independent random matrices $A_d$ and $B_d$ whose eigenvalue distributions converge in probability to distributions $\mu_a$ and $\mu_b$ without any assumption on orthogonal invariance, then $Q_d^TA_dQ_d$ and $\tilde{Q_d}^TB_d\tilde{Q_d}$ are orthogonally invariant (for $Q_d$ and $\tilde{Q_d}$ orthogonal Haar random) and we get that they are asymptotically free.
-As the eigenvalue distribution of $Q_d^TA_dQ_d + \tilde{Q_d}^TB_d\tilde{Q_d}$ is the same as $A_d + Q_d^TB_dQ_d$ (conjugation doesn't affect the eigenvalue distribution), we can conclude that the eigenvalue distribution of $A_d + Q_d^TB_dQ_d$ is converging to $ \mu_a \boxplus \mu_b $. \end{rmk} In order to compute the free convolution, we associate power series to distributions that behave well with respect to this operation. \begin{defn}[Cauchy and $R$-transforms] Define the Cauchy transform of a Borel measure $\mu$ on $\mathbb{R}$ as
+\begin{defn}[free convolution] For freely independent spectral operators $a$ and $b$ with distributions $\mu_a$ and $\mu_b$ on $\mathbb{R}$ we denote by $ \mu_a \boxplus \mu_b $ the distribution of $a+b$. \end{defn} \begin{rmk} If we take any independent random matrices $A_d$ and $B_d$ whose empirical eigenvalue distributions converge in probability to distributions $\mu_a$ and $\mu_b$ without any assumption on orthogonal invariance, then $Q_d^TA_dQ_d$ and $\tilde{Q_d}^TB_d\tilde{Q_d}$ are orthogonally invariant (for Haar distributed random orthogonal matrices $Q_d$ and $\tilde{Q_d}$) and we get that they are asymptotically free.
+As the empirical eigenvalue distributions of $Q_d^TA_dQ_d + \tilde{Q_d}^TB_d\tilde{Q_d}$ is the same as $A_d + Q_d^TB_dQ_d$ (conjugation doesn't affect the eigenvalue distribution), we can conclude that the empirical eigenvalue distributions of $A_d + Q_d^TB_dQ_d$ is converging to $ \mu_a \boxplus \mu_b $. \end{rmk} In order to compute the free convolution, we associate power series to distributions that behave well with respect to this operation. \begin{defn}[Cauchy and $R$-transforms] Define the Cauchy transform of a Borel measure $\mu$ on $\mathbb{R}$ as

 The $R$-transform is in turn defined as